A minimalist logo with a black outline of a plant inside a gray circle, and black text that reads 'Eleanor Stanford Psychotherapy' beneath the circle.

 I see therapy as a collaborative process, and my aim is to create a space where you can express yourself freely, and be heard.
 Where we work together to better understand your past and present, to untangle disruptive thoughts or behaviours, and to help you heal for a future with more possibility.

-Many of the individuals I work with identify as LGBTQIA+, and my practice is queer, trans, non-binary, relationship diverse, and kink friendly.
+Many of the individuals I work with identify as LGBTQIA+, and my practice is queer, trans, non-binary and relationship diverse friendly.
 Living under late capitalism, I am sensitive to the myriad ways marginalisation can impact mental wellbeing, and also have a special interest in and experience of cross-cultural therapy (working across racial and cultural difference).

-As an integrative therapist, I shape my approach to your specific needs.
+Being an integrative therapist means I shape my approach to your specific needs.
 Here is a brief list of the approaches I may draw on:

 Relational - extensive research has shown that the quality of the therapeutic relationship is the best vehicle for change, and so I prioritise creating a warm, accepting environment and robust alliance between us.